x011/linkedin_learning_course_downloader/README.md

 ### Linkedin Learning Course Downloader

-2023 Python 3.5+ script to download Linkedin full courses with videos and exercise files.
+2023 Python 3.5+ script to download Linkedin Learning full courses with videos and exercise files.
 You'll need to change the following variables on `downloader.py`:
 ```
 ############################# TO CHANGE START #############################